Mrs Peggs Handy Lines are portable clotheslines that are easy to use indoors and out!

 7. When taking quilts etc. off the indoor/outdoor clothesline, fold the corners into the centre of the clothesline and lift off.

 8. Do not place the portable indoor/outdoor clothesline out in the open on windy days unless it is anchored.
 Both models have a loop under the main bar where the strap supplied can be attached.
 The other end can be hooked to a tent peg, sandbag or other weight.
 If using a tent peg on a grassed area, push it into the ground on an angle otherwise it will easily pull out.

 9. Pegs can be left on the laundry clothes rack so they are readily available.
 This is very helpful for people with mobility problems and arthritis sufferers.

 10. Coat hangers can be used for extra hanging space on your indoor clothes drying rack.
 Peg about 3 pairs of socks to the horizontal bar of the coat hanger and place on the end bars.
 If you find you are still running out of line space, you can hang another coat hanger in the middle of the one above and add more socks.
 The coat hangers will not move because the pegs on the top one will hold them in place.
 You may have up to five or so hangers (one under the other) holding socks or other small items of clothing.
 By using this method, it makes it easier to pair the socks while pegging or when taking them off the hanger.

-11. The indoor/outdoor clothes drying rack may be stored on two hooks behind a door or on a wall.
+11. The indoor/outdoor clothes drying rack may be stored behind a door or on a wall using the Mrs Peggs Handy Storage Hooks.

-12. The clothes lines may be re-tensioned making sure not to pull them too tight.
+12. The clotheslines may be re-tensioned making sure not to pull them too tight see how to do this under the “how to videos” under the info tab on our home page.

 13. Keep the portable clothesline clean by wiping with a damp cloth.
 Also spray under the main bar of the two models with surface spray.
 This will stop unwelcome guests taking up residence.